TawannaWillis/Active-Directory-Account-Security/README.md

 <h2>Lessons Learned</h2>

-Completing this lab has taught me how to set up Active Directory and join client machines to the domain.
-I also learned how to create users and assign the necessary permissions.
-Although Active Directory involves a lot of menu navigation, it is not difficult to grasp.
-This lab serves as a gateway for me to explore DNS settings and file permissions in greater depth, which I will cover in future labs.
+In this lab, I simulated account lockouts in Active Directory by configuring Group Policy to lock accounts after 5 failed login attempts, then unlocked and reset the account.
+I also disabled and re-enabled accounts, observing the effects, and analyzed security logs to identify lockout events.
+Key lessons included balancing security with usability, managing accounts effectively, and leveraging logs for troubleshooting.
+This hands-on experience highlighted the importance of proper account lockout policies in preventing brute-force attacks while minimizing user disruption.